 Plus, the male grooming market is booming, opening a new space for brands to experiment with new product possibilities and narratives.
-By highlighting a product that employs onion for beard growth, this article highlights the need for BPC companies to watch new trends in this market, which is now fully separated from the women’s beauty sector, and approach men’s needs with up-to-date strategies that cater to nowadays’ male consumers.
+By highlighting a product that employs onion for beard growth, this article highlights the need for BPC companies to watch new trends in this market.
+One that is now fully separated from the women’s beauty sector, and approach men’s needs with up-to-date strategies that cater to nowadays’ male consumers.

 What men want: the male grooming market today

-The male grooming market is not only flourishing but maturing around the world, meaning more men use beauty products and they are increasingly aware of their needs: a 2020 CJ Olive Young survey points out how 74% of male customers aged 20-39 say they have a high level of interest in personal grooming, while 45% say they use different products based on changes in weather and other environmental factors.
+The male grooming market is not only flourishing but maturing around the world.
+Meaning more men use beauty products and they are increasingly aware of their needs: a 2020 CJ Olive Young survey points out how 74% of male customers aged 20-39 say they have a high level of interest in personal grooming.
+Whereas 45% say they use different products based on changes in weather and other environmental factors.

 At the same time, grooming is now considered an everyday need: 47% of South Korean consumers say that it is important for men to use beauty/grooming products on a daily basis according to Mintel Global Consumer Trends.